fw-max/git_public_app_repo_url/plant_id_terms_of_use_de.md

 • The app may only be used for private, non-commercial purposes.
 • Altersbeschränkung / Age Restriction:
   • Die App ist nur für Nutzer ab 18 Jahren bestimmt, da die Google Gemini API dies voraussetzt.
   • The app is only intended for users 18 years and older, as required by the Google Gemini API.

+Es gelten darüber hinaus die Nutzungsbedingungen von:
+In addition these terms of use are also valid:
+  Google Gemini Terms of Use: https://business.safety.google/controllerterms iNaturalist Terms of Use: https://www.inaturalist.org/pages/terms

-2. Inhalte und Genauigkeit / Content and Accuracy
+3. Inhalte und Genauigkeit / Content and Accuracy
 • Pflanzenergebnisse basieren auf externen Datenquellen (Google Gemini, iNaturalist).
 • Wir übernehmen keine Garantie für die Richtigkeit oder Vollständigkeit der Ergebnisse.
 • Plant identification results are based on external data sources (Google Gemini, iNaturalist).
 • We do not guarantee accuracy or completeness of the results.

-3. Kosten / Fees
+4. Kosten / Fees
 • Wenn die App kostenpflichtig ist oder In-App-Käufe anbietet, werden diese klar dargestellt.
 • If the app is paid or offers in-app purchases, these will be clearly displayed.

-4. Verantwortung des Nutzers / User Responsibility
+5. Verantwortung des Nutzers / User Responsibility
 • Nutzer dürfen keine rechtswidrigen Inhalte hochladen.
 • Users must not upload unlawful or harmful content.

-5. Haftungsbeschränkung / Limitation of Liability
+6. Haftungsbeschränkung / Limitation of Liability
 5.1 Keine Garantie / No Warranty
 • Die App wird "wie besehen" und ohne jegliche Gewährleistung bereitgestellt.
 • The app is provided "AS IS" and WITHOUT ANY WARRANTY, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.